6 Days15,069 ft.

 Day 4: Tali to Pangarchulla to Tali back

-Adler and Deodar jungles covered this vale in uphill towards the lake.
+Pangarchulla Trek is covered by Adler and Deodar jungles.
 Even-odd structured snow land flattering ascending hills, meadows are covered with a fluffy snow flex which is dispersing while trekking.
 The basin of thrilling compound is sited in Uttarakhand’s Joshiman comes under Chamoli district; one of the blessed place in Himalayan trajectory.
 Out of 13 districts Chamoli is having most precious god-made antiques in Uttarakhand.
 “Sleeping Beauty” & “Elephant Hill” known as Hathi Parvat is the perfect example of workmanship by nature; it’s spin around on mind like an equipped art piece of sculptor and pangarchulla package is worth taking.

 The trek come out as a teacher because you may get the power of patience; and how to rectify the huddles on the way of trekking.
 Worm body will gives you the courage to climb, embracing sky high peaks provoke you to be strong & keep chasing attitude.
 Fog around the peak will reminds you a wizard chanted a spell with his wand and pangarchulla best time is summer, Every step deserve to get captured in beholder’s eyes, it drags you in your beautiful nightmares with drift away feeling and wish it could be never ending time and it is so mesmerizing that treks in India offers the ultimate vista.
 Local people and guides are too familiar to talking and welcoming, glimpses of cultural splatters replicates to connect their roots and make your mind to be what you are always; cause the love and affection towards worshiped land and the lord is implacable.